-In order to be considered for a funded studentship your application should preferably be based on an advertised project.
-Examples of projects recently advertised are listed further below.
+In order to be considered for a funded studentship your application should preferably be based on one of the advertised projects below.

 Applications must include the following: